mnushin102/Semester-Project/README.md

 # In this project, we're going to select a topic that relates to distributed network computing

-# Our selected topic is computer networking
+# Our selected topic is Peer-to-Peer Modeling and Encryption.

 # Our project should encompass software development, meticulous experimentation, and through analysis of outcomes.